-Confused, by his stare, the waitress took all her dishes back to the kitchen.
-She washed her hands and went to help the frowning man, though she couldn’t imagine that he was done already.”
+Confused by his stare, the waitress took all her dishes back to the kitchen.
+She washed her hands and went to help the frowning customer, though she couldn’t imagine that he was done already.”

 It’s a very subtle difference.

 Ah, here’s one.
-Elipses (an elipsis is three periods in a row) have a space before and after them if they are in a sentence, and taking the place of a word, or a pause in the sentence.
+Ellipses (an ellipsis is three periods in a row) have a space before and after them if they are in a sentence, and taking the place of a word, or a pause in the sentence.

 For example: “They were gone for, ah … several hours.”

-However, if the elipsis is at the end of a sentence, as though the character is leaving off words, there is no space.
+However, if the ellipsis is at the end of a sentence, as though the character is leaving off words, there is no space.

 For example: “We think they might be into some trouble…”